Sudakatux/donttellmybroproxy/README.md

 you can add new routes with the running server no need to re-start

 ## Current state of art
-You can only associate routes to hosts
+> You can only associate routes to hosts.

+> Add additional response and request headers for an existing route

 ## License